ROUND ROBIN BET EXPLAINED - Number of Bets,Calculate Round Robins,Non Runners in Round Robins.

 Before explaining the bet,understand that Round Robin is used worldwide for a variety of bets.

-Even in England the term is often used to describe a 3 doubles and 1 treble bet - that bet is a Trixie.
+Even in England the term is often used to describe a 3 doubles and 1 treble bet - that bet is called a Trixie.

 Round Robin is also often used for a bet containing those doubles and treble,plus singles - that bet is a Patent.